Michael-Reefe/Loki.jl/README.md

 julia> using Loki
 ```

-#### Step 3: LaTeX

-Finally, LOKI assumes you have a local installation of LaTeX that can be used with matplotlib to generate nicely formatted axis labels and annotations.
-Common LaTeX distributions include [TeX Live](https://www.tug.org/texlive/) and [MiKTeX](https://miktex.org/about).
-If you have no particular preference, I personally use the mac distribution of TeX Live, which can be found [here](https://www.tug.org/mactex/mactex-download.html).

 #### How to import LOKI

 And that's that!
 In the future, when running Julia, make sure you always activate the project before trying to import Loki.
 For example: